2shady4u/godot-sqlite/README.md

     Bind a [scalar SQL function](https://www.sqlite.org/appfunc.html) to the database that can then be used in subsequent queries.

+- Integer mode = **get_autocommit()**

+    Get the current autocommit mode of the open database connection which can be used to check if there's any database transactions in progress, see [here](http://www.sqlite.org/c3ref/get_autocommit.html).
+A non-zero return value indicates that the database is in autocommit mode and thus has no active transaction.

 ## Frequently Asked Questions (FAQ)

 ### 1. My query fails and returns syntax errors, what should I do?